 Dr. Margaret M. McMenamin is the President of Union County College, the first of New Jersey’s 18 community colleges, founded in 1933.
-Since her appointment as President in July 2010, Dr. McMenamin has set forth an aggressive agenda centering on improving student success outcomes.
-She has revitalized student services, strengthened advising and counseling, partnered with faculty to improve teaching and learning, and has engaged the entire campus community in renewing their collective commitment to student success.
+Since her appointment as President in July 2010, Dr. McMenamin set forth an aggressive agenda centering on improving student success outcomes.
+She revitalized student services, strengthened academic advising, partnered with faculty to improve teaching and learning, and engaged the entire campus community in renewing their collective commitment to student success.
 During her tenure at Union, the College has more than quintupled its IPEDS graduation rate.
 In 2019, the Aspen Institute for Community College Excellence named Union County College as a Top 150 Community College in America.
 In October 2020, Dr. McMenamin was named the Marie Y. Martin Community College CEO of the Year by the Association of Community College Trustees.